Develop a Foster/Adoptive Ministry That is Trauma-Informed

 About half of foster families stop fostering within the first year due to isolation and lack of support.
 This is detrimental to the children living with those families.
 Church ministries can help retain foster families by providing support and understanding how kids with trauma need a different kind of parenting.

 The Church can be the solution to both!

 The foster and adoptive community desperately needs the church community.
 And they need the church community to understand children from hard places and the unique joys and challenges when parenting them.

-- Fostering Hope will equip you and your church to better understand and meet the complex relational needs of foster/adoptive kids and their families of origin.
+Fostering Hope will equip you and your church to better understand and meet the complex relational needs of foster/adoptive kids and their families of origin.
 By doing so, ministries will be more effective and will sustain over the long-term.
-FHA has many tools that can be accessed through our services or we can equip the church to provide the support.

 Ministry Development Worksheet